wildarch/tendermint-byzzfuzz/README.md

 make localnet-start
 ```

-You in the testing server logs you should start to see JSON messages.
-Look for `Starting testcase`, and eventually ou should see `Testcase succeeded`.
+In the testing server logs you should start to see JSON messages.
+Look for `Starting testcase`, and eventually you should see `Testcase succeeded`.

 If you see permission errors when starting the network for the second time change this in `third_party/tendermint-pct-instrumentation/Makefile`: